-Green Gables House
+Green Gables Heritage Place

 Green Gables, located in Cavendish in the Prince Edward Island National Park, is a popular tourist destination.
 Each year hundreds of thousands of visitors from around the world visit the site which inspired the setting for L.M.
 Montgomery to create her beloved tale of a red-haired orphan, Anne of Green Gables.
 In addition to the Green Gables House, several museums and sites invite visitors to learn more about Anne and Montgomery and a popular musical version of the story runs every summer at the Charlottetown Festival.

 Interpretation programs are offered to visitors from July to Labour Day.
 The site highlights the heritage of the area and portrays Lucy Maud Montgomery's role as an author of national historical significance.
 And of course, visitors to the site will be welcome to stroll the Haunted Woods and Balsam Hollow trails as described in the book.